 What is Product-Market Fit?

-If you are still wondering how did Uber scale, understanding product market fit is a good place to start!
+If you are still wondering how did Uber scale, understanding product market fit is the best place to begin.
 Product-market fit is the point where brands have identified and validated the demand for their product or service with their target buyers and have validated the use case for their products or services.
 Silicon Valley venture capitalist Andreessen Horowitz, who coined this term in 2007, is quoted as saying, “Product/Market Fit means being in a good market with a product that can satisfy that market.”

 Product-market fit helps startups to assess the viability of their product or service, being able to sustain itself in the market.
 It also helps businesses evaluate how well their product or service will meet the needs of the market.